 Status of Online Academic Exams

-Last Updated on March 21, 2023: We actively update this webpage with the latest information.
+Last updated on February 20, 2025.
+We actively update this webpage with the latest information.
 It is highly recommended that you bookmark and check this page regularly.

-The Spring/Summer 2023 session will be taking place from May to June 2023.
-The exam schedule has been published.
 Please refer to the Important Exam Information section below for information and updated documents.

 AssessBank and eProctor Canada are the exam platform and virtual proctor providers for this session’s examinations.
 Both AssessBank and eProctor Canada services and servers are hosted in Canada.